Emirates Capital Asset Management (ECAM)

 Dow Jones Global Index Historical Monthly Returns

-The month of January closed with a gain of +7.1% as we remain within the seasonally strong period for global markets.
-We are now within February which has historically been an "average" month within the seasonal cycle:
+Global equities closed the month of April with a gain of +0.8%.
+We are now within May which has historically been a weak month within the seasonal cycle:

 Weekly Global Macro Review